 Because a cargo bike is used commonly to carry children, safety is paramount.
 Make sure the cargo bike you choose has been tested by authorities such as TÜV and SGS.
 Additional safety features can help assure you of a safe ride, such as steering dampers to prevent wobbling.
-It’s also important to ensure the materials used in the cargo bike’s construction, especially its gears, brakes and wheels, are high quality — and even certified.
-Although helmets are not required in the Netherlands, you may feel a little safer if your little ones’ heads (and yours) are protected.
+It’s also important to ensure the materials used in the cargo bike’s construction, especially its gears, brakes, and wheels, are high quality.
+Although helmets aren’t necessary in the Netherlands, you may feel safer if your little ones’ heads are protected.

 Get some accessories

 Protect your cargo with accessories for a bakfiets such as covers to protect again rain or shields for the sun.
 Secure seats for babies and toddlers ensure that they stay safe on the ride, while personalized stickers can help you identify your cargo bike quickly — no small feat in a sea of bikes.

 Just because a bakfiets has all the bells and whistles doesn’t mean that it will be the right one for you.
 When buying direct, you can either visit a brick-and-mortar shop or set up an appointment with the company for a personal test ride.
 Like a car, you need to test ride a bakfiets to ensure you feel comfortable steering, braking and moving through the streets — especially when you’re handling your most precious cargo.